rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 _Popup_ on each page must meet the following requirements:

-- When you click anywhere on a card (block) with a description of a particular pet, a _popup_ appears, its content without the cross in the upper right corner is centered on the width and height of the screen.
+- When you click anywhere on a card (block) with a description of a particular pet, a _popup_ appears, its content is centered on the width and height of the screen (without taking into account the cross icon on the top right corner).
 - The rest of the page outside the popup is darkened.
 - Once the popup is opened, the vertical scroll becomes inactive.
 However, the scroll can be in the popup itself if it is taller than the browser window.
 - Nothing happens when you click on the popup window (block).